warbacon/zunder-zsh/README.md

 Here are some additional settings you can add:

 ### Customize fzf theme
-Maybe bothers you that the colorscheme of `fzf` is diferent from the theme you set in your terminal.
+Maybe bothers you that the colorscheme of `fzf` is different from the theme you set in your terminal.
 The `fzf` theme can be changed, so you might want to do that.

-Here is a example changing the colorscheme to Catppuccin Mocha:
+Here is an example changing the colorscheme to Catppuccin Mocha:

 ```zsh
 export FZF_DEFAULT_OPTS=" \